 (laughter) Oh, Panama is much like his creator.
 He believes national politics to be utterly hopeless, so he chooses to live his life far away from whatever is being designed for us in Washington.
 Helps one to avoid ulcers and alcoholism, you know.

-So, Margaritavillain is out.
-It’s the fifth volume of the series.
+So, Panama Ghost is out.
+It’s the seventh volume of the series.
 May we assume it’s not the last?

 Well, he’s still alive at the end, and there’s the usual cliffhanger, so that’s probably a safe assumption.

 Are you writing any other non-Panama Parker books?

 Not at this time.
 Currently, I’m all in bed with him.
 So to speak.

 Where do you prefer to write?

 Anywhere I can find some quiet.
 My favorite would be beachside, with a cool drink at my side.

 Then what are the future plans for Panama?